flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `Validators.greaterThanOrEqualTo(reference)`: Checks if the field contains a number that is greater than or equal to `reference`.
 - `Validators.lessThan(reference)`: Checks if the field contains a number that is less than `reference`.
 - `Validators.lessThanOrEqualTo(reference)`: Checks if the field contains a number that is less than or equal to `reference`.
-- TODO `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
-- TODO `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
-- TODO `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.
-- TODO `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
-- TODO `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
-- TODO `FormBuilderValidators.prime()` - requires the field's to be a prime number.

 ### Path Validators
 - `Validators.matchesAllowedExtensions(extensions)`: Checks if the field contains a `String` that is in the list `extensions`.